Author: Melanie Tesoriero

 3. Make lump sum payments into your home loan

 Do you receive an unbudgeted lump sum of cash each year, like a tax refund or work bonus?
 These windfalls are a handy source of cash that could help you pay off your home loan sooner.

-It’s likely money you’ve learned to live without.
-If that’s the case, chances are you won’t miss it if you stash it away.
+It’s likely money you’ve learned to live without over the year and, if so, chances are you won’t miss it.
 Using a windfall to make a lump sum payment on your home loan (or in an offset account – more on that later) could dramatically accelerate a loan reduction, because the money comes straight off the loan balance.

-On the same $350,000 home loan mentioned earlier.
-If you make minimum repayments but use a $2000 tax refund to make a lump sum repayment, it could cut up to three months from the loan term and save over $3000 in interest.
-It’s a great way to get more bang for your buck.
+On the same $350,000 home loan mentioned above, if you make the minimum repayments but use a $2000 tax refund to make a lump sum repayment on your loan, you could cut up to three months from the loan term, plus save over $3000 in interest.

-If possible, make lump-sum mortgage repayments a yearly habit to really supersize your interest savings.
-However, again, it pays to check with your lender whether any fees or restrictions apply.
+You could consider making it an annual habit to pay lump sums into your loan to supersize your interest savings.
+However, again check with your lender whether any fees or restrictions apply.

 4. Make your loan repayments fortnightly